Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Approach

-\paragraph{Observation generation} Next, we generate observations so that LLMs have sufficient information to produce the ground truth hypotheses.
-The observations must be complex enough that the reasoning example is non-trivial, yet they should also ensure the reasoning is feasible. \begin{itemize}[itemsep=0pt,topsep=0pt,leftmargin=2em] \item To generate an example where the task is to infer a property (e.g., \bluett{All cats are cute}), we first identify the type in the ontology with this property (e.g., \bluett{cat}), then we sample members of this type and subtypes (e.g., \bluett{Amy is a cat}; \bluett{Sally is a ragdoll}; \bluett{Polly is a shorthair}), and add observations where the members have this property (e.g., \bluett{Amy is cute}; \bluett{Sally is cute}; \bluett{Polly is cute}). \item To generate an example where the task is to infer a membership relation (e.g., \bluett{Amy is a cat}), we first identify the type in the ontology with this member (e.g., \bluett{cat}), then we sample properties of this type and supertypes (e.g., \bluett{All cats are cute}; \bluett{All felines are not slow}; \bluett{All mammals are hairy}), and add observations where this member have these properties (e.g., \bluett{Amy is cute}; \bluett{Amy is not slow}; \bluett{Amy is hairy}). \item To generate an example where the task is to infer a subtype relation (e.g., \bluett{All cats are felines}), we first identify the subtype in the ontology (e.g., \bluett{cat}), then we sample members of this type and its subtypes (e.g., \bluett{Amy is a cat}; \bluett{Sally is a ragdoll}; \bluett{Polly is a shorthair}), and add observations where these members belong to the supertype (e.g., \bluett{Amy is a feline}; \bluett{Polly is a feline}; \bluett{Sally is a feline}). \end{itemize}
+Next, we generate observations so that LLMs have sufficient information to produce the ground-truth hypotheses.
+The observations must be complex enough that the reasoning example is non-trivial, yet they should also ensure the problem is feasible. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=1.1em] \item To generate an example where the task is to infer a property (e.g., \bluett{All cats are cute}), we first identify the type in the ontology with this property (e.g., \bluett{cat}), then we sample members of this type and subtypes (e.g., \bluett{Amy is a cat}; \bluett{Sally is a ragdoll}; \bluett{Polly is a shorthair}), and add observations where the members have this property (e.g., \bluett{Amy is cute}; \bluett{Sally is cute};). \item To generate an example where the task is to infer a membership relation (e.g., \bluett{Amy is a cat}), we first identify the type in the ontology with this member (e.g., \bluett{cat}), then we sample properties of this type and supertypes (e.g., \bluett{All cats are cute}; \bluett{All felines are not slow}; \bluett{All mammals are hairy}), and add observations where this member have these properties (e.g., \bluett{Amy is cute}; \bluett{Amy is not slow}). \item To generate an example where the task is to infer a subtype relation (e.g., \bluett{All cats are felines}), we first identify the subtype in the ontology (e.g., \bluett{cat}), then we sample members of this type and its subtypes (e.g., \bluett{Amy is a cat}; \bluett{Sally is a ragdoll}; \bluett{Polly is a shorthair}), and add observations where these members belong to the supertype (e.g., \bluett{Amy is a feline}; \bluett{Polly is a feline}). \end{itemize}